afcarl/6.857-lecture-notes/l18-zero-knowledge.md

    + verifier can only do only one check in this round
    + he can do another in the next round, where you remap the numbers to letters to prevent him from learning anything
+ - **Key:** the verifier can pick any row / column / cell `=>` the prover better have all of them be correct or he risks being discovered!

-Note: seems like you need to make sure a unique set of 9 letters are used, otherwise the prover might use extra letters to cheat
+Note: Verifier needs to make sure a unique set of 9 letters are used, otherwise the prover might use extra letters to cheat.
+If prover uses a set of 9*9 letters, then all comparisons will yield "not equal", and a clueless verifier would think the puzzle is solved.

 Graph 3-colorability
 --------------------